-The Book of Mormon and Bible truths continue to be truths although ties may be severed to affiliated churches due to corruption within the leadership of churches.
+The Book of Mormon and Bible truths continue to be truths, although ties may be severed to affiliated churches due to corruption within the leadership of churches.
 Church organizations are full of fallible men who make mistakes; even many mistakes, leading to apostasy from pure truth.
-I truly believe the Book of Mormon and Bible can stand alone as truth without a church.
+I truly believe the Book of Mormon and the Bible can stand alone as truth without a church.

 The Book of Mormon is for everyone

 I wrote a blog explaining why the Book of Mormon is for everyone if you would like to read about this subject.

 After leaving the Mormon church, some have asked if I am going to join another church.
 No, I don’t desire to join another church.
 I attended church for over 56 years, but yet, I was spiritually lacking, which was also adversely affecting me emotionally, mentally, and physically.